coderefinery/social-coding/content/software-licensing.md

 (scenario-4)=
-::::{exercise} Scenario 4: Embedding copyleft third-party code You are building an software tool and copied a non-trivial code snippet from a third-party project licensed under a copyleft license (e.g., GPL-3.0 or EUPL-1.2) directly into one of your source files.
+::::{exercise} Scenario 4: Embedding copyleft third-party code You are building a software tool and copied a non-trivial code snippet from a third-party project licensed under a copyleft license (e.g., GPL-3.0 or EUPL-1.2) directly into one of your source files.

 * **Licensing Goal**: Comply with legal requirements imposed by the inbound copyleft code while ensuring your overall repository remains legally compliant.
-* **Legal Reality**: Copyleft licenses require that any work containing copyleft code must be shared under a compatible copyleft license as a whole.
-Embedding copyleft code directly into your repository creates a single combined work, making copyleft licensing mandatory for your entire project.
+* **Legal Reality**: Copying a non-trivial copyleft snippet into your source files creates a single combined work, so copyleft licensing generally extends to your whole project.
+"Non-trivial" matters: a snippet too short or purely functional to qualify as the author's own intellectual creation (Art.
+1(3)) may not carry copyright at all.
+There is no word count or line count that draws this line — if you are unsure, assume it is protected and either comply or reimplement.
 * **JLA Selection Strategy**: Because the inbound copyleft code forces your repository to adopt reciprocal sharing terms, you must configure JLA to require source code disclosure (`Disclose source`) and reciprocal licensing (`Copyleft/Share a.`).

 :::{solution}